lbenz730/fantasy_baseball/README.md

 # ESPN Fantasy Baseball
-A repository of code for scraping data for my ESPN fantasy baseball league in order to aggregate advanced stats, fit win probability models, and make graphics.
+A repository of code for scraping data for my ESPN fantasy baseball league in order to aggregate advanced stats in an R Shiny App, fit win probability models, and make graphics.

-* __fantasy.Rmd__: R Markdown to do a lot of scraping/graphics for weekly league reports
-* __fantasy.html__: Weekly league report

 ## Data

+* __update_data.R__: Data build
+* __deploy.R__: Deploy Shiny app
 * __daily_stats.R__: Script w/ functions to scrape daily player statlines
 * __scrape_daily_stats.R__: Wrapper to execute scraping of daily player statlines for entire season(s)
 * __trades.R__: Script to find trades and parse trades for tracking of player stats before and after trades